VanOnsNL/wp-gdpr-compliance/wp-gdpr-compliance/readme.txt

 3. Control the link to your privacy policy and activate the request user data page.

 == Changelog ==

+= 1.3.1 =
+*Release date: May 8th, 2018*
+* Shows an error message if the required request user data tables couldn't be created.

 = 1.3 =
 *Release date: May 7th, 2018*